lady-h-world/My_Garden/reading_pages/Garden_Market/garden_market.md

 To maintain financial stability, Lady H. established a market within the garden to produce perfumes crafted from our plants and sold them to the broader universe.
 Due to their unique fragrances, fashionable designs, and exceptional client services, "Lady H." has evolved into a renowned perfume brand.
 Individuals from diverse backgrounds take pride in owning a bottle of "Lady H." perfume.

-The perfume-making process is automated, and our garden market has even developed two manufacturing pipelines to produce perfumes.
+The perfume-making process is fully automated through two manufacturing lines.

 <p>&nbsp;</p>